Charles Townshend (British Army officer): Personal life and family

 On 22 November 1898, Townshend married Alice Cahen d'Anvers, daughter of Louis Cahen d'Anvers.
 She famously appears as a child alongside her sister in Renoir's 1881 portrait Pink and Blue, one of many commissioned by her father.
 They had one daughter, Audrey Dorothy Louise Townshend (born 1900) who married Count Baudouin de Borchgrave d'Altena.
 Belgian-American journalist Arnaud de Borchgrave (1926–2015) was Sir Charles Townshend's grandson.

 His niece, Tiria Vere Ferrers Townshend (daughter of his brother Ernest Edwin Townshend), then aged 17, was a survivor of the 29 May 1914 sinking of the ocean liner RMS Empress of Ireland in the Saint Lawrence River which took the lives of 1,012 passengers and crew.
 She was one of only 41 women to survive (out of 310 on board).
 Her aunt, who accompanied her, was lost.

 Sir Charles died in Paris, age 63.
-Lady Townshend died more than four decades later, aged 89.
+Lady Townshend died more than two decades later, aged 89.